kyma-project/kyma/docs/service-brokers/helm-broker-service-classes/gcp-broker-provider/docs/plans-details.md

 ## Service description

-This service is named `gcp-broker-provider` with the following plan names and descriptions:
+The `gcp-broker-provider` service provides the following plan names and descriptions:

 | Plan Name | Description |
 |-----------|-------------|